awmckinley/config/modules/flashcard/README.md

-# Flashcards
+# Spaced Repetition Software

-Software for managing and interacting with flashcards.
+Tools for creating and studying flashcards using spaced repetition learning techniques.